low-perry/ts_proj/Tools and palnning.md

 ### Components
 - [LoadingBox](frontend/src/components/LoadingBox.tsx) is a loading box used while data is being fetched
 - [MessageBox](frontend/src/components/MessageBox.tsx) is a Message being displayed if a error occurs
+- [Rating](frontend/src/components/Rating.tsx) is the rating for the product
+- [ProductItem](frontend/src/components/ProductItem.tsx) represents a product item

 ### Pages